Buying a Home While on Active Duty

 Moving into your new home while on active duty

 The ease with which you can move into your home after you’ve purchased it will depend on a number of factors.
 Those include whether:

-- You have much furniture and other belongings to move
+- How much furniture and other belongings you own

 - Your spouse or friends are good at project management and perhaps have some muscle power